Characterization of input-to-output stability for infinite-dimensional systems: References

 \begin{IEEEbiography}[{ }]{Sergey Dashkovskiy} received the M.Sc. degree in applied mathematics from the Lomonosov University of Moscow, Russia, in 1996, the Ph.D. degree in mathematics from the University of Jena, Germany, in 2002, and the Habilitation (venia legendi) degree in mathematics from the University of Bremen, Bremen, Germany, in 2009.
 He held positions with the Arizona State University, Tempe, AZ, USA, the University of Bayreuth, Bayreuth, Germany, and the University of Applied Sciences Erfurt, Germany.
 Since 2016, he has been a Professor and the Head of the Research Group Dynamics and Control, Institute for Mathematics, University of Würzburg, Germany.
 His research interests are in stability theory of dynamical systems and networks.
 Dr. Dashkovskiy is currently the Editorial Board Member of several journals related to this research area, in particular, of IEEE Transactions on Automatic Control and IET Journal on Control Theory and Applications. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Andrii Mironchenko} (M'21-SM'22) was born in 1986 in Odesa, Ukraine.
-He received his Ph.D. degree in mathematics from the University of Bremen, Germany in 2012, and a Habilitation degree from the University of Passau, Germany (honored by 2024 Outstanding Habilitation Award of the University of Passau).
-He was a Postdoctoral Fellow of the Japan Society for Promotion of Science (2013--2014).
-Since 2023, he has been with the Department of Mathematics, University of Klagenfurt, Austria.
-Dr. Mironchenko is the author of the monograph „Input-to-State Stability: Theory and Applications“ (Springer, 2023) and of over 70 journal and conference papers on control theory and applied mathematics.
-A. Mironchenko is an Associate Editor in Systems \& Control Letters and is a co-founder and co-organizer of the biennial Workshop series “Stability and Control of Infinite-Dimensional Systems” (SCINDIS, 2016 -- now).
+\begin{IEEEbiography}[{ }]{Andrii Mironchenko} (M'21-SM'22) was born in 1986 in Odesa, Ukraine. \amc{He received his M.Sc. degree from Mechnikov Odesa National University, Ukraine; his} Ph.D. degree in mathematics from the University of Bremen, Germany in 2012, and a Habilitation degree from the University of Passau, Germany (honored by 2024 Outstanding Habilitation Award of the University of Passau).
+He was a Postdoctoral Fellow of the Japan Society for Promotion of Science (2013--2014). \amc{Since December 2024, he has been with the Department of Mathematics, University of Bayreuth, Germany.} Dr. Mironchenko is the author of the monograph „Input-to-State Stability: Theory and Applications“ (Springer, 2023) and of over 70 journal and conference papers on control theory and applied mathematics.
+A. Mironchenko is an Associate Editor in Systems \& Control Letters and is a co-founder and co-organizer of the biennial Workshop series “Stability and Control of Infinite-dimensional Systems” (SCINDIS, 2016 -- now).
 He received the 2023 IEEE CSS George S. Axelby Outstanding Paper Award and a Heisenberg grant from German Research Foundation (2024).
-His research interests include stability theory, nonlinear systems theory, distributed parameter systems, hybrid systems, and applications of control theory to biological systems and distributed control. \end{IEEEbiography}
+He works in stability and control of nonlinear systems, distributed parameter systems, hybrid systems, and applications of control theory. \end{IEEEbiography}